Latest

 Interior / Edinburgh, Scotland / 2023

-GRAS has combined Scottish Ash, concrete and stainless-steel to form the restrained interior of buff – a design-led manicure studio in Edinburgh.
-Sustainably sourced timber was layered with contemporary materials, transforming the Victorian stone arched interior into an evocative, tactile experience.
-A series of carefully proposed joinery items designed for the studio creates a harmonious offering, resonating with clients’ own ethos and rooted in a functional simplicity.
+GRAS combined Scottish ash, concrete, and stainless steel to create the restrained and tactile interior of buff, a design-led manicure studio in Edinburgh.
+Sustainably sourced timber was layered with contemporary materials, transforming the Victorian stone-arched space into a refined and evocative environment.
+Custom-designed joinery pieces were carefully integrated to craft a harmonious interior that reflects the studio’s ethos and embodies a functional simplicity.

-In the context of an increasingly visible ash dieback disease caused by the fungus, Hymenoscyphus fraxineus, that is still projected to affect up to 75% Scottish Ash, the project offered opportunity to address ecological but also ethical urgency of material choices and specification.
-The process of sourcing and making of the joinery was a result of another close collaboration with Edinburgh-based designer and maker, Daniel Brophy.
+In light of ash dieback disease caused by the fungus Hymenoscyphus fraxineus, which is projected to affect up to 75 percent of Scottish ash, the project provided an opportunity to engage thoughtfully with the ecological and ethical considerations of material selection.
+The sourcing and fabrication of the joinery was the result of a close collaboration with Edinburgh-based designer and maker Daniel Brophy, reinforcing a commitment to responsible craftsmanship.

 View project /